w-lfpup/jackrabbit-js/README.md

 For a quick visual reference, please refer to the [examples](./examples/).

-`Jackrabbit` leverages the design of esmodules for a flat and concise testing experience.
-There are no assertion libraries.
-There are no wild BDD functions.

 Developers with javascript experience can immediately start testing with basically zero overhead.

 ## Tests